danielserva/trade-id-generator/README.md

 1. `origin/python-performance` - tests the code performance.

-**Important:** the tests above are there to give you an idea of the requirements that we would be looking at when reviewing your solution - it does not mean that passing the tests is the goal of the exercise.
-We have candidates quickly implementing a solution that does not meet the requirements but has the tests passing; think how you would solve this problem in a real-life scenario.
+**Important:** the tests above are there to guide you through the requirements and are not exhaustive - think about how you would solve this problem in a real-life scenario.

 Finally, once you have finished, please create a git bundle to send back to us with this command: